zkat/talks/2015-11-nodefest/slides.md

 <Rebecca Turner (@ReBeccaOrg) + ???pic>

-Rebecca was responsible for most of the work on npm 3.
-She's still the main one doing the latest 3.x releases -- which became `latest` when it left beta.
-She's also the current architect for the CLI.
+Rebecca is our architect, and she was responsible for most of the work on npm 3.
+She's still the main one doing the latest 3.x releases.

 ### Who are the CLI Team? (#4)

 <Kat Marchán (@maybekatz) + Gendo pic>

 And that's me -- like I said before, 2.x release manager, LTS liaison, and just general dev.
-I'll be getting more involved with npm@3 stuff now that 2.x is mostly focused on important bugfixes.

 ### Who are the CLI Team? (#5)

 <Stephanie Snopek (@StephSnopeks) and Ernie Salazar (@ehsalazar), + Stephanie and Ernie dot png>

-Ernie and Stephanie aren't technically part of the CLI team, but they handle support for the company.
-You might see them popping up more in more public places, though: they're going to be helping with twitter and github.
-They are both kind, friendly people!
+There's two more folks I want to give a shout-out to: npm's support team isn't technically part of the CLI team, but they've been working on helping us, and you might see them pop up on twitter and github more.
+They're also the ones that respond if you email support@npmjs.com

+They're lovely people and we all appreciate them a lot!

 ### Talk to us~ (0:30)